jeremynoesen/homebridge-dyson-bp01/README.md

 ## Device Setup
 ### BroadLink RM Setup
 1. Set up your BroadLink RM with the BroadLink app.
-2. In device properties, disable `Lock device`.
+   1. For standard setup, go through the full setup process in the app.
+Then, in device properties, disable `Lock device`.
+   2. For local network setup, go through the in-app setup, but stop at the "Add Devices" page.
+Then, close the app.
-3. Place the device within line-of-sight of the Dyson's display.
+2. Place the device within line-of-sight of the Dyson's display.

 ### Dyson BP01 Setup
 1. Set the fan speed to 1.